iftikarshuhad/TestvagrantCodingTest/README.md

 Requirements : Java JDK or Eclipse.

-Class Name : Testvagrant , there is only one class , the static classes are inside it , one can simply copy the code  and run in his/her system.
+Class Name : Testvagrant , there is only one class , the static classes are inside it , one can simply copy the code  and run in his/her system

 In this project I have used Java Map Interface to link the Respective teams to the Points table and the respective match win/loss data.
 Map gives us great benefit in storing and linking the data.